 Do not leave water accessible to wildlife.

-Use hazing or behavior modification tools and techniques if a coyote approaches you in a park or in a neighborhood, or if you see a coyote who is comfortable walking your street or visiting yards.
-Coyotes may be more protective of dens/territories during pup rearing (April-Aug).
+Use hazing or behavior modification tools and techniques if a coyote approaches you in a park or in a neighborhood, or if you see a coyote who is comfortable walking on your street or visiting your yard.
+Coyotes may be more protective of dens and territories during pup rearing season (April - Aug).
 Read our list below on hazing tips and items:

-- If you live in an area with regular coyote sightings, always carry hazing tools when you go out or walk your dog.
+- If you live in an area with regular coyote sightings, always carry hazing tools (umbrellas, flashing lights, whistles, air horns, bells, “shaker” cans full of marbles or pennies, pots, lids or pie pans) when you go out or walk your dog.

 - Always walk dogs on a leash not exceeding 6 feet (LA City Muni Code Sec 53.06.2).
 Walk in pairs or groups.
 Pick up your small dog if you see a coyote.